MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 But first, the sections below walk through the steps of selecting and implementing one of these interaction models.

-By the end of this page, you will understand our guidance on:
+### By the end of this page, you will understand our guidance on:

 * Choosing an interaction model for your customer
 * Using the interaction model guidance
 * Transitioning between interaction models
-* Design Next steps
+* Design next steps

 ## Choosing an interaction model for your customer